-We are astute in the repair, maintenance and installation of Electrical and Electronic Control systems.
+Our commercial service team members are skilled in the repair, maintenance and installation of Electrical and Electronic Control systems.
 These systems work independent of other controls.
 They are hardwired interlocked to each other to accomplish a certain sequence of operation.
 The power required is either line voltage or low voltage depending on the application.
 This type of control requires limited amount of tools and ability to maintain.
 There is a broad application of products that can be used to meet any control application.
 Electronic Control devices are temperature controls, humidity controls, relays, valves, dampers, pressure controls, and thermostats.

 Pneumatic control systems use compressed air to supply energy for the operation of valves, motors, relays, and other pneumatic control equipment.

 Pneumatic control systems are made up of the following elements: